nunosoft-development/apilib-docs/Learning/explaination.md

 ---
-title: How Operators and API-Lib work
+title: The operation of Operators and API-Lib
 description: Learn about how Operators and API-Lib work in detail with our comprehensive overview.
 Get insights into request processing, performance optimizations, security features, and more.
 Start building secure and performant APIs with API-Lib.
 ---